 Dietitian Tamara Duker Freuman deals with this dynamic often in her practice.
 In an article for Self magazine, she wrote about the common pitfalls of these tests.

 “They tell me that initially they panicked about how they could possibly eliminate all of these foods and continue on with normal work and social commitments,” Freuman wrote.
 “But they were committed to giving it a try, so they’d dive in and spend a week or two preparing everything they eat from the foods they don’t feel like they have to avoid, like, for example, plain chicken, a handful of assorted vegetables, and rice.”

-What was reported, “Sometimes they end up feeling better, whereas other times they don’t,” Freuman wrote.
+Freuman notes that sometimes they end up feeling better, but other times they don’t.
 “Certainly, if something they were eating regularly was bothering them initially, cutting almost everything out was likely to have swept up the offender in the process!”